-Although, in Glenwood Springs, Colorado, there is one aspect that still stands strong: The Shoshone Hydroelectric Plant.
-Built in the early 1900s, the structure now sits along I-70 on Exit 123 and is only accessible from the East-bound Lane of the highway.
-The Shoshone Hydroelectric Plant was built to “furnish electrical power to the various towns in the western part of the state…” and was organized by the Colorado Power and Irrigation Company, which is now the Public Service Company of Colorado parented by Xcel Energy.
-The plant still provides energy to the grid today, but its true responsibility lies elsewhere.
+The Colorado River in Glenwood Springs has one aspect that sets this stretch of the Colorado River apart from others: The Shoshone Hydroelectric Plant.
+Built in the early 1900s, the structure sits along I-70 on Exit 123 and is only accessible from the Eastbound lane of the highway.
+The Shoshone Hydroelectric Plant was built to “furnish electrical power to the various towns in the western part of the state…” and was organized by the Colorado Power and Irrigation Company, now the Public Service Company of Colorado, parented by Xcel Energy.

-Among providing a productive ecosystem downstream, irrigation for seven states, and water consumption use in Colorado, this plant allows water to flow through one of Colorado’s most famous Glenwood Springs white water rafting areas known as the Shoshone Rapids.
-With the most senior water rights on the Colorado River, the plant provides a bounty of water capable of hosting thousands of recreational and commercial rafters annually.
+With some of the most senior water rights on the Colorado River, the plant provides a bounty of water to host thousands of recreational and commercial rafters annually.
 Just West of the plant is the launch site for the Shoshone Rapids and the gateway to the rest of the Glenwood Springs section of the Colorado River.
-This plant also secures Glenwood Springs’ local economy by bringing people from all over the world to experience its rafting, kayaking, and fishing.
-By maintaining this senior water right, the plant keeps water levels flowing adequately for the turbines, which helps create the rapids that we all depend upon.
+This plant also secures Glenwood Springs’ local economy by bringing people worldwide to experience its rafting, kayaking, and fishing.
+By maintaining these senior water rights, the plant keeps water levels flowing, which helps create the rapids that we all get to play on!

 This is a Glenwood Springs rafting tradition.
-The Half Day rafting trip offers families of all ages to enjoy some fun in the sun through the Shoshone Rapids as well as the scenic gesture of floating through Glenwood Springs from a river’s perspective.
-Nothing short of a well-spent day on the river, the half day gives everyone in the group what they desire.
-With swimming holes, stories of the Glenwood Canyon history, and boat-to-boat water fights, 2 hours on the water is often times not enough as told by past rafters.
+The Glenwood Canyon Half-Day rafting trip offers families of all ages the time to enjoy some fun in the sun through the Shoshone Rapids, and the scenery-inspired relaxation when floating through lower Glenwood Canyon and Glenwood Springs from the river’s perspective.
+Nothing short of a well-spent day on the river, the Glenwood Canyon Half-Day provides a little something for everyone.
+With swimming holes, stories of Glenwood Canyon history, and boat-to-boat water fights, it’ll be a 2.5 – 3 hour indulgence you won’t feel guilty about.